 A future for lagging regions: Fostering the implementation of spatial strategies

-The project supports selected pilot regions in securing services of general interest, testing new tools, fostering intermunicipal cooperation and will thus strenghten the implementation of territorial strategies.
+The project supports selected pilot regions in securing services of general interest, testing new tools, fostering intermunicipal cooperation and will thus strengthen the implementation of territorial strategies.

-Small municipalities, counties and planning associations exchange information across Europe on specific local and regional activities – for example in the areas of strategy processes and digitisation.
+Small municipalities, counties and planning associations exchange information across Europe on specific local and regional activities – in the areas of strategy processes, digitisation, mobility and resilience.
 Through that, a more effective linkage of regional and sectoral planning is tested.

 Rationale & link to Territorial Agenda